jakob-bagterp/browserist/docs/reference/browser/mouse.md

 ---
-title: Documentation for Mouse Actions
+title: Documentation of Mouse Actions
 description: Learn how to use the mouse actions in Browserist.
 Includes code examples for beginners and advanced users for web scraping and browser automation.
 tags:
     - Documentation